ZeeshaanPathan/Lending_Risk_Analysis_with_EDA_predicting_Loan_Defaulters/README.md

 Explain the results of univariate, bivariate analysis etc. in business terms Include visualisations and summarise the most important results in the presentation

-You need to submit one Ipython notebook which clearly explains the thought process behind your analysis (either in comments of markdown text), code and relevant plots.